How to Get the Most from Your Counseling Experience

 You're in counseling; now what?
 Although every counseling experience is different, these guidelines will help you to make the most of counseling.

 Define your goals.
 Talk with your counselor about what you want to accomplish in counseling.
 Together you can work out a plan to address your concerns and be sure that your counseling stays on track.

-Make counseling a priority.
+Show up!
 Commit to attending your appointments and to being on time for them.
 If you find yourself skipping sessions or arriving late, talk with your counselor about what might be going on.
 Are you avoiding painful topics?
 Is there something about counseling that feels uncomfortable?
 Do you truly have the space, time, or energy for counseling right now?